rminami/hamming-codes/README.md

 ![encoder screenshot](images/encoder-screen.png)

 The stats window shows how the metrics change with different values of r.
 As r grows larger, the data ratio improves, but the checkers' ability to correct errors decreases.
+The user can also test various error rates to see if the test results match up with the expected success rates.

 ![stats screenshot](images/stats-screen.png)

 ## License

 MIT License (c) 2017 Ryosuke Minami.
-Details available in the [./LICENSE](./LICENSE) file.
+Details available in the [`LICENSE`](./LICENSE) file.